-Scott Forrest Goldman (Scott Goldman) of H. Beck, Inc., Suspended from Securities Industry. -- Goodman & Nekvasil P.A, May Recover Investor Losses
+Scott Forrest Goldman (Scott Goldman) Formerly Licensed with H. Beck, Inc., Suspended from Securities Industry. -- Goodman & Nekvasil P.A, May Recover Investor Losses

-Goodman & Nekvasil P.A, May Recover Investor Losses - Scott Forrest Goldman (Scott Goldman) of H. Beck, Inc., Suspended from Securities Industry.
+Goodman & Nekvasil P.A, May Recover Investor Losses - Scott Forrest Goldman (Scott Goldman) Formerly Licensed with H. Beck, Inc., Suspended from Securities Industry.

-From 2010 until 2016, Scott Goldman worked for H. Beck, Inc. Scott Goldman then worked for Cambridge Investment Research, Inc.
+From 2010 until 2016, Scott Goldman was licensed with H. Beck, Inc. Scott Goldman was subsequently licensed with Cambridge Investment Research, Inc.

 FINRA brought a disciplinary action against Scott Goldman in 2016.
 Scott Goldman consented to a 20-day suspension and a $10,000 monetary fine.
 FINRA reports that Scott Goldman consented to the entry of findings that Scott Goldman recommended an investment strategy to an elderly customer that was unsuitable because it unduly concentrated her in risky, leveraged precious metal products.
 The findings stated that the customer received a fund prospectus but was not adequately informed of the investment components in that she did not understand the nature of and market risk associated with it.